-I was born a dog lover, but my love for golden retrievers didn't really begin until 1997 when Duke joined our family.
-For almost twenty years, golden retrievers have remained one of my favorite dog breeds.
+I was born a dog lover, but my love for Golden Retrievers didn't really begin until 1997 when Duke joined our family.
+For over twenty years, Golden Retrievers have remained one of my favorite dog breeds.

-With proper exercise, most golden retrievers can adapt to any living situation, including an apartment (source).
+With proper exercise, most Golden Retrievers can adapt to any living situation, including an apartment.

-Before buying a golden, ask yourself if you are ready and able to meet their exercise requirements.
-Remember, golden retrievers are slow to mature and may act like a puppy well into their senior years (source).
+Before buying a Golden, ask yourself if you are ready and able to meet their exercise requirements.
+Remember, Golden Retrievers are slow to mature and may act like a puppy well into their senior years.

 How much exercise do you provide your golden with daily?

-This natural retriever instinct is linked to the breed's tendency to carry items in its mouth (source).
-This may be a harmless habit such as picking up a toy and prancing about when s/he is excited, but it can also be a problematic chewing issue.
+This natural Retriever instinct is linked to the breed's tendency to carry items in its mouth.
+This may be a harmless habit such as picking up a toy and prancing about when they are excited, but it can also be a problematic chewing issue.
 In addition to mental and physical stimulation, proper obedience and plenty of toys should help combat chewing.

-With a golden in the house, you will always have dog fur around (source), even with regular dusting and vacuuming.
-As a golden owner, you may find yourself purchasing clothes, bedding and even furniture that matches your pooch's fur and you will suddenly understand why Costco sells lint rollers in bulk.
+With a Golden in the house, you will always have dog fur around, even with regular dusting and vacuuming.
+As a Golden owner, you may find yourself purchasing clothes, bedding, and even furniture that matches your pooch's fur and you will suddenly understand why Costco sells lint rollers in bulk.

 Nothing will completely eliminate shedding.
-However, to minimize shedding and to keep a golden's coat looking its best, they should be brushed a minimum of once a week.
+However, to minimize shedding and to keep a Golden's coat looking its best, they should be brushed a minimum of once a week.
 Daily brushing is ideal.
-If you own a golden, a good quality brush is an excellent investment.
-Do not shave your golden retriever (source).
+If you own a Golden, a good quality brush is an excellent investment.
+Do not shave your Golden Retriever.
 Bathing can also help with shedding.

-Unfortunately, golden retrievers are prone to waxy ears.
-This tends to be a result of poor air circulation due to their long ears (source).
+Unfortunately, Golden Retrievers are prone to waxy ears.
+This tends to be a result of poor air circulation due to their long ears.

-The most common cause of ear infections in golden retrievers is yeast.
-After swimming or bathing, take the time to dry your golden's ears (source).
+The most common cause of ear infections in Golden Retrievers is yeast.
+After swimming or bathing, take the time to dry your dog's ears.
 Effort should also be made to keep ears clean.
-There are solutions available for purchase or that you can make at home that in addition to cleaning and soothing your golden retriever's ears will also change the pH level, creating an environment yeast should not thrive in.
+There are solutions available for purchase or that you can make at home that in addition to cleaning and soothing your Golden Retriever's ears will also change the pH level, creating an environment yeast should not thrive in.

 Do you use home remedies for your golden's ears?